'Baldur's Gate 3' dev says it won't elevate the "standard" for RPGs because something cooler will come along

 Responding to discourse regarding whether or not Baldur’s Gate 3 should set a “new standard” for the role-playing genre, Larian Studios said that the industry moves too quickly for any standards to settle in.

-Swen Vincke, who is both the CEO of Larian Studios and the creative director of Baldur’s Gate 3, spoke in an interview on the most recent episode of the Friends Per Second podcast (July 30).
+Swen Vincke, who is both the CEO of Larian Studios and the creative director of Baldur’s Gate 3, spoke in an interview on the most recent episode of the Friends Per Second podcast (via PCGamesN).

 “When I started out, Ubisoft launched Assassin’s Creed, and everybody was saying, ‘everything’s going to be like Assassin’s Creed, you’re all doomed, no one’s going to be able to make this game anymore,’” recalled Vincke.